 1. What is Kocha?

-Furthermore, I describe each word on my terms to be more specific for my studio context.
+In a nutshell; In “Who we are” I also describe each word on my terms to be more specific for my studio context, which is:

 We are not (with a reason why we are not):

-- Mass-market—Instead of mass-market, we rather have our point of view
+- Mass-market: Instead of mass-market, we rather have our own point of view.

 “Helping good people create new value through design”